dasDaniel/ventoviro.github.io/.vaseman/entries/documentation/mvc/uri-route-building.md

 flower/sakura                                    <--- route
 ```

-These uri data can help our page links be strong whenever we put this application.
+This uri data can help our page links be strong wherever we put this application.
 Fo example, this code will build a full path of link:

 ``` php
 echo $link = $uri->get('base.full') . 'romeo/and/juliet';